FAQ#

 Can I evaluate PolyBlocks on hardware different from the ones available on the playground?#

 The playground is self-hosted at PolyMage Labs.
-To experiment on your own hardware or hardware of choice, please contact info@polymagelabs.com for a downloadable binary release that is available as a docker image.
+To experiment with the hardware of choice, please see the licensing section above.
+Downloadable binary releases can be licensed.
 This is especially suitable if you want to try PolyBlocks on your own systems and proprietary models/data in a commercial setting.
 We are also open to receiving complementary state-of-the-art hardware to expand the playground and host it on more devices/systems.

 PolyBlocks Playground#